Current Topics in Molecular Biophysics

 |Total workload||Contact hours||Credits (ECTS)|

-Responsible coordinator of the module PH1383 in the version of WS 2010/1 was Martin Zacharias.
+Responsible coordinator of the module PH1383 is Martin Zacharias.

 Content, Learning Outcome and Preconditions